 Each patient has their own personalised treatment plan, tailored to tackle their individual issues.
 They attend daily personal therapy sessions, as well as a structured combination of specialist group therapy, complementary therapies, 12-step support groups, lectures and shared activities, regular meals and exercise.

-Throughout Lorazepam (Ativan) addiction programme, during cognitive behavioral therapy (CBT) and dual-diagnosis therapy, the patient is helped to identify the psychological and emotional root causes of the Ativan dependency, for a long-lasting recovery.
+Throughout Lorazepam (Ativan) addiction programme, during cognitive behavioural therapy (CBT) and dual-diagnosis therapy, the patient is helped to identify the psychological and emotional root causes of the Ativan dependency, for a long-lasting recovery.

 We care for our patients before, during and after rehab treatment at our rehab clinic.
 To this purpose, each patient has a personalised two-year aftercare plan which requires them to keep in touch, take advantage of our recovery network and follow the steps they learned during treatment.